Thrillers, Chillers & Sci-Fi Killers. Whether you believe the bible is true or not true, it contains stories that trigger imagination.

 I believe this story is an important vehicle to show the foolishness and great harm that comes when men or women would “glory in the ignorance of sacrifice.”

 Jephthah’s vow was an unnecessary grandiose human show.
-I say this because hundreds of years before Jephthah, God had restated his promise over and over- the “promised land” promise of His intention to grant success to the Israelites over the acquisition of the very same land in dispute in this story.
+I say this because hundreds of years before Jephthah, God had restated his promise over and over- the promised land promise-His spoken and active intention to grant success to the Israelites over the acquisition of the very same land in dispute in this story.

 In the book of Joshua, God spoke to Joshua just after Moses died and said, “I have given you every place on which the sole of your foot treads, just as I promised Moses.”
 (Joshua 1:3-4)